 All RDD classes will be taught by the 'discussion method'.
 This term includes a variety of procedures.
+A key feature of the course is the weekly recitation section which will provide ample discussion opportunity in a smaller group setting.
 As a sine qua non, students will be invited to speak on the topic and will be asked questions about it.
 Their responses will not simply be accepted, but questioned, not with the aim of bringing them around to a favored view, but so that they can make new connections, discoveries, and learn the implications, possibilities, and limitations of their initial points of view.
 Although there may be sustained communications from the instructor, discussion will not be a mere adjunct to lecture but itself the means of instruction.
-All students will be required to participate in discussion, but beyond this, each will be required to initiate discussion, i. e. to make an 'oral presentation'.
+During weekly recitation sections, all students will be required to actively participate in discussions, but beyond this, each will be required to initiate discussion, i.e., to make a formal 'oral presentation'.